antonymarion/inverseCSG/README.md

 # inverseCSG
 [![Build Status](https://travis-ci.com/antonymarion/inverseCSG.svg?branch=master)](https://travis-ci.com/antonymarion/inverseCSG)

+The goal of this repo is to adapt the inverseCSG method to JS CAD Libs like node-occ

+InverseCSG takes a tesselated mesh and computes a best CSG candidate.

+For more details please refer to https://dl.acm.org/citation.cfm?id=3275006

-Please find below screenshots of example 39 - Solution available in solution folder
+Screenshots of example 39 - Solution available in solution folder

 <p align="center">